b4k3r/vcamera/README.md

 # Virtual Camera

 Project for university.
 Written in JavaScript using Canvas.
+It uses Painter's Algorithm.

 ## Key bindings